ServiceStackApps/HelloMobile/README.md

 ### Async APIs

-UWP's screenshot shows an example of a non-blocking request which differs from the sync API with the addition of the `async` keyword on the event handler signature so it can use C#'s `await` feature when invoking the Service Clients `GetAsync()` API:
+UWP's screenshot shows an example of a non-blocking request that differs from the sync API with the addition of the `async` keyword in its method signature so it can use C#'s `await` feature when invoking the Service Clients `GetAsync()` API:

 ```csharp
 private async void btnAsync_Click(object sender, RoutedEventArgs e)